-Dust mite allergies are one of the most common allergies in the UK, and can have an adverse effect on your sleep.
+Dust mite allergy are one of the most common allergies in the UK, and can have an adverse effect on your sleep.

 Dust mites are tiny, bug-like creatures that live among the fibres of carpet, bedding, curtains, and all kinds of upholstery.
 At a quarter of a millimetre long, they are invisible to the human eye.
 Studies have shown that our bed is the prime place where dust mites like to lurk – a typical used mattress can contain anywhere from 10,000 to 10 million dust mites, not ideal for dust mite allergy sufferers.
 Dust mites are pretty harmless, but they can be the source of allergy symptoms in a lot of people, ranging from mild to severe.
 It is not the mites themselves that we are allergic to, but the proteins in their droppings.
 Each dust mite can produce up to 20 droppings per day and the effects of these droppings may continue long after the mite itself is dead.

 The symptoms are very similar to hay fever or a cold, so a lot of people often don’t consider that their bedding could be the cause.